Singapore International Energy Week: 2013: "New Horizons in Energy"

+The roundtables at SIEW focused on niche topic areas within the energy space.
+One example is the opportunities and challenges for electro mobility in cities.
+The sixth SIEW also launched the inaugural Singapore Energy Awards, which was presented by Iswaran, to Energy Carta.

 2016: "New Energy Realities"

 The ninth edition of Singapore International Energy Week (SIEW) took place from 24 to 28 October 2016.
 More than 13,000 delegates from more than 60 countries attended the event.